Shaileshahire06/Price-Trend-Analysis/README.md

 - Visualize price trends and profitability metrics
 # Example SQL Query
 SELECT category, AVG(final_price) FROM sales GROUP BY category;
 # Pandas Snippet
 df.groupby(['Month'])['Final_Price'].mean().plot()

-(Feel free to embed screenshots of the output plots here.)
 🔐 Credentials
 Database credentials should be securely stored.
 Use .env or config file for production safety.
-Example (for demo purposes):
-- Username: demo_user
-- Password: demo_pass

 🌐 APIs Used
-None – analysis is entirely local using SQL + Pandas 🛰️ API Endpoints
+None – analysis is entirely local using SQL + Pandas

+🛰️ API Endpoints
 Not applicable – this is a non-service-based analytical project